-Are repayable, interest free loans for 'one-off' expenses such as a cooker for those who have been on Income Support, income based JSA, income-related ESA, Pension Credit (Guarantee) for at least twenty six weeks.
+Are repayable, interest free loans for 'one-off' expenses such as a cooker for those who have been on Income Support, income based JSA, income-related ESA, Pension Credit (Guarantee) for at least twenty-six weeks.

-Universal Credit budgeting advances / advances (Benefit Transfer)
+Universal Credit budgeting advances

-'Budgeting advances' are repayable interest free loans for those receiving Universal Credit, have been on it or 'legacy benefits' (see above) for at least six months, earn below a set amount and be able to repay it.
-Paid for 'one-off' expenses.
-A Universal Credit advance (Benefit Transfer) is where a partner joins a single claimant and they are waiting for a higher payment.
+'Budgeting advances' are extra amounts of Universal Credit to help with certain one off expenses such as essential furniture, getting or keeping a job and so on.
+They are repayable interest free loans for those receiving Universal Credit, have been on it or 'legacy benefits' (described above) for at least six months, earn below a set amount and be able to repay it.

-Short term benefit advances / Universal Credit advance
+Short term benefit advances / Universal Credit advance payment